rajat-soni07/riscv_processor/README.md

 ## Design Decisions
 ### Repository Structure
 - `src/`: Contains the source code for the processor.
     - `display.cpp`: Printing the pipeline diagram to `../outputfiles/` .
     - `processor.cpp`: Implements the pipelining logic for forwarding and non-forwarding type processors in the Processor class.
     - `registers.cpp`: Contains Register class that acts as a register file for the processor unit.
     - `memory.cpp`: Contains Memory class that acts as a memory unit for the processor unit.
     - `instructions.cpp`: Decodes the machine code given.
     - `input.cpp`: For reading the instructions from the given `.txt` file
     - `Makefile`: Build script for the project.
-        - Targets:
         - `all`: Generate binaries for both forwarding and non-forwarding type processors.
         - `test`: Runs the compiled binaries for all the input files in `../inputfiles/`.
         - `clean`: Removes compiled files.
 - `inputfiles/` - Contains test cases for the processor
     - `fib.txt` : Instructions for calculating Fibbonaci(5).
     - `loop.txt`: Instructions for demonstrating a simple loop.
     - `arrsum.txt`: Instructions for calculating the sum of an array.
     - `bubblesort.txt`: Instructions for performing bubble sort on an array.
     - `strcpy.txt`: Instructions for copying a string.
     - `strlen.txt`: Instructions for calculating the length of a string.
     - `strncpy.txt`: Instructions for copying a string upto a specified length.
 - `outputfiles/` : Contains the pipeline diagrams (forwarding and non-forwarding) for all test cases in `inputfiles/`
 - `README.md`: Documentation for the project.